Surprising facts about Easter packaging

 Easter egg consumption in the UK

-Easter egg sales make up 10 per cent of Britain’s annual spending on chocolate.
+In 2025, consumers spent approximately £255 million on Easter eggs.
+Easter egg sales make up 10% of Britain’s annual spending on chocolate.

-The 90 million chocolate eggs eaten, if laid side by side, would stretch from the UK to Sri Lanka.
+The 80 to 90 million chocolate eggs of Easter, if laid side by side, would stretch from the UK to Sri Lanka.

 Children's Easter eating habits

-Children are estimated to eat an average of eight chocolate eggs during Easter.
+Children are estimated to eat an average of eight chocolate eggs during the Easter period each year.

 A typical chocolate egg has around 1,000 calories.
-So a child eating eight eggs consumes approximately 8,000 calories.
-Put another way, the number of calories is about the same as their total recommended calorie intake for an entire week.
+So, a child eating eight eggs consumes approximately 8,000 calories.
+Put another way, the number of calories is roughly equal to their total recommended daily calorie intake for an entire week.

-And finally, 76% of people eat a chocolate bunny by biting their ears off first.
+And finally, 76% people stated that they eat a chocolate bunny by biting their ears off first.

 Chocolate eating throughout the rest of the year

-The UK is joint fourth in the world league of chocolate eating, based on weight per capita, behind only Switzerland, Germany and Austria.
+The UK is joint fourth in the world league of chocolate eating, based on weight per capita, behind only Switzerland, Germany, and Austria.
+With each person in Britain on average eating almost 9.5kg of chocolate each year.

 Weird and wonderful chocolate facts